Watching my daughter mimic my exact stance, tone of voice and words I jokingly said “yes, she’s a bit of a parrot at the moment”. Sound familiar?

 If that’s you, I’d love to hear from you.
 Send me an email ([email protected]) or jump over to my social media pages and tell me your story.

 If you would like to know more about Health at Every Size® I have added relevant links on my resources page.
-If you are looking for more individualised help breaking away from dieting, I can offer online individual consultations to anyone living in Australia.
+If you are looking for more individualised help breaking away from dieting, I am an online dietitian and can offer online individual consultations to anyone living in Australia.
 Just click the button below to book an appointment.